okany/easypython/README.md

 * test71 - finds sliding window maximums of an integer array
 * test72 - finds all permutations of items in a list
 * test73 - solves gas station problem
+* test74 - finds the maximum length of list of disjoint intervals for a given list of intervals